Most Employable Master’s Degrees

 Degree Program #3: Master of Science in Nursing (MSN)

-In a world radically altered by COVID-19, the repercussions of this pandemic are likely to leave lasting impacts on our overburdened healthcare system.
-With that in mind, nurses are in high demand — and short supply.
-Even prior to the coronavirus outbreaks of 2020, the American Association of Colleges of Nursing (AACN) reported “a shortage of Registered Nurses (RNs) that is expected to intensify as Baby Boomers age and the need for health care grows.”
+Nurses are in high demand and short supply.
+The American Association of Colleges of Nursing (AACN) reported “a shortage of Registered Nurses (RNs) that is expected to intensify as Baby Boomers age and the need for health care grows.”

-If you’re interested in taking your nursing career — and your earning potential — a step further, consider exploring the Master of Science in Nursing (MSN) at National University.
-You can also see specific course listings, or download additional program information.
+If you’re interested in taking your nursing career a step further, consider exploring the Master of Science in Nursing (MSN) at National University.

 Get a Grad School Degree that Pays Off

 Military-friendly.
 Transfer-friendly.
-Regionally accredited.
+Institutionally accredited.
 Nationally renowned.
-Join the 230,000 alumni who have already changed their lives with a graduate degree from National University.
+Join the 265,000 alumni who have already changed their lives with a graduate degree from National University.

-We offer more than 50 master’s and graduate programs, many of which can be completed 100% online.
+We offer more than 190 master’s and graduate programs, many of which can be completed 100% online.
 From business and STEM to healthcare and education, our unique four-week courses can help you advance in your field, specialize your skills, or switch careers altogether.
 If you’re ready to make a change, we’re ready to challenge you.
-And if you still have questions — or if you think you’re ready to apply — our friendly graduate admissions counselors are always standing by to help.
+And if you still have questions our friendly graduate admissions counselors are always standing by to help.

 What can you do in 30 days?
 Contact National University today to find out.